joemoose/dungeoneers.d20/docs/character.md

 Let’s see what equipment you’ve brought to your new adventuring life.

-Everyone starts with a heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, and 3d6 coins.
+You start with a hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, and 3d6 coins.

 Choose **three** more items from the following list.
 You may choose an item more than once.

 - spear
 - shortbow and a quiver of arrows
+- sword
 - helmet
 - shield
-- gambeson (padded cloth armor)
+- hauberk
 - 50 coins
 - bag of books
 - bottle of fine wine